How do you build landing pages?

 Unbounce revised their plans recently and the new plans now have a generous bandwidth, about 500,000 visitors or more per month but they now limit the number of landing pages.

 The missing Marketing Elements

-There are many workarounds available in the helpful Unbounce community for doing a lot of things with Unbounce such as to add countdown timers to Unbounce pages, reformatting forms just the way you want them to, and even doing fancy headings like I did here.
+There are many workarounds available in the helpful Unbounce community for doing a lot of things with Unbounce such as to add countdown timers to Unbounce pages, reformatting forms just the way you want them to.

 Some of those elements might seem necessary for marketing purposes such as adding countdown timers.
-This feature is still not available on Unbounce (unless you do a workaround) like I did for this page.
+This feature is still not available on Unbounce (unless you do a workaround).

 I believe that making a few of these marketing elements available really amps up the appeal that Unbounce already has.
 I believe it’s in the making but I am never too sure.